Researchers investigate if the keto diet might help women with ovarian cancer.

 Though he admits weight loss can help people with estrogen-sensitive cancers, he said that the keto diet only offers temporary weight loss results.
-A 2010 case study found that a post-surgical cancer patient on keto experienced slowed tumor progression, but progression returned when the patient went off the keto diet.
+A found that a post-surgical cancer patient on keto experienced slowed tumor progression, but progression returned when the patient went off the keto diet.

 “For me, the focus is on optimizing nutrition, and on nutritional interventions as part of the therapy for chronic diseases,” he said.
 “Depriving the body of access to any major macronutrient changes metabolism and invariably has a negative impact on health.
 The best nutritional intervention for weight loss is a caloric-restricted, portion-controlled, well-balanced meal plan.”